cpina/github-action-push-to-another-repository/README.md

 ⚠️  : The "Personal Access Token" that you just generated gives access to any repository to which you have access (it's not possible to restrict it to one repository).
 Technically anyone with *write* access to a repository where the token is made available via "Add a new secret" (next step), might manage to access it.
 The action also uses the token; you can verify how it is used in entrypoint.sh .
 I'm in the process of implementing deploy keys which would allow it to give access to only the destination repository.
 Updates on https://github.com/cpina/github-action-push-to-another-repository/issues/66 .
 Possible workarounds to avoid it: use a specific GitHub user who has access only to the destination repository or look at this other action: https://github.com/leigholiver/commit-with-deploy-key

+**News: ** new branch https://github.com/cpina/github-action-push-to-another-repository/tree/ssh-deploy-key allowing to use SSH_DEPLOY_KEYS.
+I will do some more testing and write documentation soon.

 Then make the token available to the Github Action following the steps:
 * Go to the Github page for the repository that you push from, click on "Settings"
 * On the left hand side pane click on "Secrets"
 * Click on "Add a new secret" and name it "API_TOKEN_GITHUB"

 ## Example usage